redis/redis-doc/commands/xrange.md

       6) "839248"
 ```

-In the above case the entry `1526985054069-0` exists, otherwise the server
+In the above case, the entry `1526985054069-0` exists, otherwise the server would have sent us the next one.
-would have sent us the next one.
-Using `COUNT` is also the base in order to
-use `XRANGE` as an iterator.
+Using `COUNT` is also the base to use `XRANGE` as an iterator.

 ## Iterating a stream

-In order to iterate a stream, we can proceed as follows.
-Let's assume that
+To iterate a stream, we can proceed as follows.
-we want two elements per iteration.
-We start fetching the first two
-elements, which is trivial:
+Let's assume that we want two elements per iteration.
+We start by fetching the first two elements, which is trivial:

 ```
 > XRANGE writers - + COUNT 2